calamoni/NICE-Challenges/A Wordpress Journey From Dev to Prod [NG].md

 Great, we installed a web server! // Commands used: `uname -a`, `sudo yum install httpd`, `sudo systemctl start httpd`

 # Part 2:
+<strong> Migrate the development website to the production server that is located in the running container on the development server </strong>
+<